 The library maintains a computer training lab on the basement level.
 When it is not being used for training purposes, it is available for you to work individually using library databases, the Internet or Microsoft Office.
 There are additional computers in the reference department that you can also use.
 Black and white and color printers are available.
-You can also bring your laptop to the library and connect to the wireless campus network.
+You can also borrow a laptop ot bring your own to the library and connect to the wireless campus network.